ranmd9a/bslinkmod/README.md

 <br>

 1. Open chrome://extensions in Chrome.
-2. Click the [Remove] button of [BS ダウンロードファイル名変更] in the list of extensions.
+2. Click the [Remove] button of [BS download filename changer] in the list of extensions.
 3. Delete the directory extracted in step 1 of the installation procedure.
 4. If you have opened beatsaver.com in Chrome before uninstalling, reload it by pressing F5 key.